-Note: JEP Review and analysis of the job descriptions will result in one of the following recommendations:
+Note: Job Evaluation Plan (JEP) Review and analysis of the job descriptions will result in one of the following recommendations:

-- No change. - ~ Reallocation to a higher or lower salary grade. - ~ Verify that the position is properly allocated to a grade but the essential duties or minimum requirements of the job have changed sufficiently to warrant modification of the written job description.
+- ~ No change. - ~ Re-allocation to a higher or lower salary grade. - Verification that the position is properly allocated to a grade, but that the essential duties or minimum requirements of the job have changed sufficiently to warrant modification of the written job description.

-Approved job evaluation recommendations which reallocate a position to another salary grade will take effect as of the date approved by the City Administrator, unless otherwise indicated.
+Approved job evaluation recommendations which re-allocate a position to another salary grade will take effect as of the date approved by the City Administrator, unless otherwise indicated.

-- IX.
-Plan Responsibilities.
-The following is a brief review of the general responsibilities required within the City's Job Evaluation Plan: - ~ Supervisor is responsible for firsthand confirming statements that job content changes reflect the actual work currently required of the position, and that such changes are substantial, permanent, and required to successfully perform the job. - ~ Department Director is responsible for initiating a written request for job evaluation review along with a detailed written recommendation regarding the need for such action, preparation of a revised draft job description, timely completion of all position description questionnaires. - ~ Human Resources Director Manager is responsible to provide technical assistance to other department directors, is responsible for reviewing job descriptions and submitting an evaluation and analyses of all new or changed jobs to the City Administrator; to audit the plan for uniformity, recommends plan changes, and maintains all related records, master job descriptions and evaluations. - ~ The City Administrator is vested with the authority to administer the job evaluation plan, and to supervise and approve final action on all job evaluation recommendations and is responsible for the maintenance of the policy, and in the development and recommendation of policy changes. - ~ Common Council is responsible for approval of plan policy, including any and all subsequent changes.
+- X. Plan Responsibilities: the following is a brief review of the general responsibilities required within the City's Job Evaluation Plan (JEP): - Supervisor: is responsible for firsthand confirming statements that job content changes reflect the actual work currently required of the position, and that such changes are substantial, permanent, and required to successfully perform the job. - Library Director, or her/his designee: is responsible for initiating a written request for job evaluation review, along with a detailed written recommendation regarding the need for such action, preparation of a revised draft job description, and expedient completion of all position description questionnaires. - City Human Resources Director: is responsible for providing technical assistance to other department directors, for reviewing job descriptions, and submitting an evaluation and analyses of all new or changed jobs to the City Administrator.
+Also, he/she audits the plan for uniformity, recommends plan changes, and maintains all related records, master job descriptions and evaluations. - ~ The City Administrator: is vested with the authority to administer the Job Evaluation Plan (JEP), and to supervise and approve final action on all job evaluation recommendations, is responsible for the maintenance of the policy, and for the development and recommendation of policy changes. - ~ Library Board: Is responsible for approval of plan policy, including any and all subsequent changes.